intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 You can use the following script to run, including convertion, quantization and inference.
 ```
-python scripts/one_click_run.py EleutherAI/gpt-j-6b --weight_dtype int4 -p "She opened the door and see"
+python scripts/one_click_run.py model-path --weight_dtype int4 -p "She opened the door and see"
 ```

 LLM one-click running script args explanations: